ForEvolve/forevolve.github.io/_posts/en/2021/2021-08-29-learn-coding-with-dot-net-core-part-12.md

 1. In the first two comparisons of `(A || B) && (!A || C) && (B || C)`, `A` and `!A` are almost cancelling themselves, leaving the outcome of the comparison to `B` and `C`.
 Based on that fact, no matter the values, the last comparison `&& (B || C)` becomes useless (already evaluated).
 2. The second one is similar.
 In the first two comparisons of `A && B || A && C || B && C`, we test `B` and `C`, making the last comparison void `|| B && C`.

-> **Word of advice:** it is not crucial to remember the consensus law, so feel free to skip this one if you think it's too complicated.
+> **Word of advice:** it is not mandatory to remember the consensus law, so feel free to skip this one if you think it's too complicated for today.
-> Chances are, you'll never need it anyway.
+> You can always come back to it later.

 ## De Morgan's laws